AmitRohan/bitbns-report-analyzer/README.md

 2. Install Project Dependencies by running ```npm install``` in your root folder

 # Run
-1. Rename your Bit Bns Report as REPORT.CSV and place it in reports folder.
-2. Run the project and give input based on inputs.
+Run the project and give input based on inputs.

 ```
     npm start